sahat/hackathon-starter/README.md

 ## IBM Bluemix Cloud Platform

 **NOTE** *At this point it appears that Bluemix's free tier to host NodeJS apps is limited to 30 days.
-If you are looking for a free tier service to host your app, Heroku might be a better choice at this point*
+If you are looking for a free tier service to host your app, Render might be a better choice at this point*

-1. Create a Bluemix Account
+ - Create a Bluemix Account

     [Sign up](https://console.ng.bluemix.net/registration/?target=%2Fdashboard%2Fapps) for Bluemix, or use an existing account.

-1. Download and install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) to push your applications to Bluemix.
+ - Download and install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) to push your applications to Bluemix.

-1. Create a `manifest.yml` file in the root of your application.
+ - Create a `manifest.yml` file in the root of your application.
   ```
   applications:
  - name:      <your-app-name>
     host:      <your-app-host>
     memory:    128M
     services: